Githubbed21/phase-1-project-pew-pew/README.md

 ```
 This is a simple website that allows you to learn a information about common weapons.
 This website does this by
 ```

 - Rendering images of guns
 - Allowing you to search between Rifles or Pistols
 - Click on a Weapon of interest
 - Displays a dropdown of its information
 - like the weapon
-- leave a comment on the weapon
+  -(Extra) leave a comment on the weapon

 ## Contributors

 - D.Diaz <diazdean21@gmail.com>

 ---

 ## License & Copyright

 © Dean Diaz , flatiron school.